 A pulse or spike in a pump is the reason for multiple damages and slow work performance.
 When the pulse is generated inside a pump, it creates immense pressure, and its uneven pressure damages the internal parts.

 It makes the parts wear off easily and quickly, and to save them, this shock needs to be reduced.
 This is when a pulse hose plays its Role and absorbs the shock.

-When pressurized water or water spike goes through a pulse hose, it increases its size to give some extra room to the pressure.
-Again when the pressure is reduced, the hose comes back to its normal shape.
+When pressurized water or water spike goes through a pulse hose, it increases its size to give extra room for the pressure.
+Again when the pressure is reduced, the hose comes back to its standard shape.

 This process is continued throughout the operation at an immense speed.
 Because of this process, when the water gets inside the hose, it contains a big spike, but when it comes out through the other side, the spike is almost absorbed.

 The pulse hose ensures the uninterruptable water supply to the spray gun so that the cleaning work is not interrupted or there is no jerk.

 What does a Pulse Hose do on a Pressure Washer?